 Maine has had a VDT law since 1991.
-The law basically stipulates that every employer shall establish an education and training program for all VDT operators that operate a VDT for more than four hours daily.
-Those with five employees or less, training may be in written form only.
-Those with more than six employees in one location must provide the training both orally and in writing.
+The law stipulates that every employer shall establish an education and training program for all VDT operators that operate a VDT for more than four hours daily.
+Those employers with fewer than five terminals in one location may provide the education and training program in writing only.
+Those with more than five operators in one location must provide the training both orally and in writing.
 MMA recommends that all operators receive training.